FAQ

 • No, the registration fee cannot be refunded or deferred to next year.
 See further information under entry fee.

-• Yes you can do that on my page.
+• Yes, you can do that on My Pages.

 • You click on this link here and use the email that you used to register for the race.
 You will receive an email where you can confirm and there you can access My Page.

-• You can find the receipts under My Page
+• You can find the receipts under My Pages.

-• We encourage companies to join us in the Reykjavik marathon.
-You can send us an email to receive more information.
+• Yes, we offer corporate registrations.
+We strongly encourage companies to take part in the Reykjavík Marathon and run for a good cause.
+You can send an email to [email protected] to receive more information.

 THE RACE

-• The time limit for the marathon is 6 hours and 30 minutes.
-Participants in the half marathon will be asked to move up to the sidewalk on Sæbraut after 3 hours and 30 minutes everybody.
-Timing will finish at 15:10, after that no runners will get a certified time.
+• Participants in the marathon have 6 hours and 30 minutes to complete the race.
+Participants in the half marathon are asked to move onto the sidewalk on Sæbraut after 3 hours.
+Timing ends at 15:30, after which no runners will receive an official time.

-• Yes, the Reykjavik Marathon has been a member of AIMS (Association of International Marathon and Distance Races) since 1984 and is, therefore, a certified course.
+• Yes, the Reykjavik Marathon has been a member of AIMS (Association of International Marathon and Distance Races) since 1984.
 Many international races, therefore, accept Reykjavik Marathon as a qualifier for their race.
+This only applies to participants with a competition ticket.

 THE COURSE

 • The marathon and the half marathon are one lap.
-The course is relatively flat, total climb of 174 m in the marathon.
 Most of the race takes place on the city streets, although parts of the route are run on tracks, particularly the seaside and salmon river sections.
 The course record for the marathon is 2:17:06 and for the half marathon 1:04:09.
-Click here for maps.
+Click here for more information.

 • The course of the Reykjavik Marathon is unique, and very scenic.
-The race starts and finishes downtown within sight of the pond and the city hall.
 The location is unbeatable, considering that many hotels are within 5 to 10 minutes' walking distance from the start of the race.
 The first part of the course runs through a residential area where many inhabitants come out of their houses to cheer the runners on.
 This is followed by a section where the runners pass along the seaside and have excellent views of the ocean and the mountains surrounding Reykjavik, including Esjan and the Snæfellsjökull glacier.
 Participants in the marathon also run through the Elliðaárdal valley, the location of one of the country's more popular salmon-fishing rivers, a small waterfall, and some woodland.
-The participants pass a number of famous buildings, including Höfdi House, a Reykjavik City Council reception venue where US President Ronald Reagan and USSR General Secretary Mikhail Gorbachev met for a summit in 1986.
+The participants pass a number of famous buildings, including Höfði House, a Reykjavik City Council reception venue where US President Ronald Reagan and USSR General Secretary Mikhail Gorbachev met for a summit in 1986.

 • The Reykjavik Marathon takes place in August and the average temperature for this time of the year is about 14,5°C or 58°F, which is ideal for running a marathon.
 Make sure to check out the local forecast and dress appropriately.